-MCT Oil has peaked the interest of many people in the diet and weight loss world, so we decided to put it to the test.
-In this article we share our MCT Oil weight loss results, and some other discoveries we made about using it.
+MCT Oil has piqued the interest of many people in the diet and weight loss world, so we decided to put it to the test.
+In this article, we share our MCT Oil weight loss results, and some other discoveries we made about using it.

 MCT Oil Weight Loss Results